-If I had to pick only one food item to eat for Thanksgiving dinner, it would be the stuffing.
-Did you know stuffing and dressing are the same thing?
-Traditionally, stuffing was placed inside of the bird, dressing, cooked outside in a dish.
+If I had to pick only one food item to eat for Thanksgiving dinner, it would be stuffing.
+Stuffing and dressing are the same thing.
+Traditionally stuffing is placed inside of the turkey to cook and dressing is cooked outside of the turkey in a dish.
 Also, depending on where you come from, and what era you were raised, you either call it dressing or stuffing.
-Or stuffin.
+Or stuffin’.

+Think stuffing is too difficult to make?
+It is one of the easiest dishes I make every year at holiday time!
 I was appalled when I first heard people say they “made” STOVE TOP stuffing for Thanksgiving.
 THAT, my friends, is a crime.
 Seriously.
-All you have to do is brown sausage, chop some veggies, throw in some bread, broth, butter and mix it all together.
+Apple, Sausage and Herb Stuffing is the best recipe hands down for basic home cooked dressing you will ever taste.
+Simple steps: brown sausage, chop and cook veggies, throw in dried bread, broth, butter, seasonings and toss it all together.
 Repeat after me.
 This is easy.
 This is easy.
-This is my mom’s recipe for stuffing.

-- 1 lb. sausage (Jimmy Dean Regular or Spicy, I usually use half of each
+- 1 lb. sausage (Jimmy Dean Regular or Spicy, I use half of each

 - 8-10 cups dried bread cubes, or 1 ½ bags cubed stuffing